tuffnatty/freefont-linguist/notes/README-downloads.txt

 The "woff" files are Web Open Font Format files, for use as Web fonts.

-The "sfd" files are FontForge "Spline Font Database" files, for use by font developers.
+The "src" and "sfd" files hold FontForge "Spline Font Database" files, for use by font developers.

 The ".sig" files are an accountability requirement of GNU upload policies.
 You probably don't need that.